CEOs got hefty pay raises in 2023, widening the gap with the workers they oversee

 The typical compensation package for chief executives who run companies in the S&P 500 jumped nearly 13% last year, easily surpassing the gains for workers at a time when inflation was putting considerable pressure on Americans' budgets.

 The median pay package for CEOs rose to $16.3 million, up 12.6%, according to data analyzed for The Associated Press by Equilar.
 Meanwhile, wages and benefits netted by private-sector workers rose 4.1% through 2023.
-At half the companies in this year’s pay survey, it would take the worker at the middle of the company’s pay scale almost 200 years to make what their CEO did.
+At half the companies in AP's annual pay survey, it would take the worker at the middle of the company’s pay scale almost 200 years to make what their CEO did.

-CEOs got rewarded as the economy showed remarkable resilience, underpinning strong profits and boosting stock prices.
-After navigating the pandemic, companies faced challenges from persistent inflation and higher interest rates.
-About two dozen CEOs in the AP's annual survey received a pay bump of 50% or more.

-Hock Tan, the CEO of Broadcom Inc., topped the AP survey with a pay package valued at about $162 million.
+Hock Tan, the CEO of Broadcom, topped the AP survey with a pay package valued at about $162 million.

 Broadcom granted Tan stock awards valued at $160.5 million on Oct.
 31, 2022, for the company's 2023 fiscal year.
 Tan was given the opportunity to earn up to 1 million shares starting in fiscal 2025, according to a securities filing, provided that Broadcom’s stock meets certain targets – and he remains CEO for five years.

 At the time of the award, Broadcom’s stock was trading at $470.
-Tan would receive portions of the stock awards if the stock hit $825 and $950 and the the full award if the average closing price is at or above $1,125 for 20 consecutive days between October 2025 and October 2027.
-The targets seemed ambitious when set, but the stock has skyrocketed since, and reached an all-time closing high of $1,436.17 on May 28.
+The stock has skyrocketed since, and reached an all-time high of $1,436.17 on May 15.
+Tan will receive the full award if the average closing price is at or above $1,125 for 20 consecutive days between October 2025 and October 2027.

-Like rival Nvidia Inc., Broadcom is riding the current artificial intelligence frenzy among tech companies.
-Its chips are used by businesses and public entities ranging from major banks, retailers, telecom operators and government bodies.

-In granting the stock award, Broadcom noted that under Tan its market value has increased from $3.8 billion in 2009 to $645 billion (as of May 23) and that its total shareholder return during that time easily surpassed that of the S&P 500.
-It also said Tan will not receive additional stock awards during the remainder of the five-year period.
+Broadcom noted that under Tan its market value has increased from $3.8 billion in 2009 to $645 billion (as of May 23) and that its total shareholder return during that time easily surpassed that of the S&P 500.

 Other CEOs at the top of AP’s survey are William Lansing of Fair Isaac Corp, ($66.3 million); Tim Cook of Apple Inc. ($63.2 million); Hamid Moghadam of Prologis Inc. ($50.9 million); and Ted Sarandos, co-CEO of Netflix ($49.8 million).